 For information about setting up 2FA, see Activate Two-Factor Authentication.

-The user only enters their 2FA access code when they log into the Dashboard.
+The user only enters their 2FA access code when they log into N-sight RMM.
 They are not prompted to enter the access code each time they initiate a connection.

 Disable IP Verification for specific Two-Factor Authentication Users